-The Master of Science in Clinical Research (MSCR) program is comprised of a two year curriculum that provides an exceptional and dynamic educational experience.
-Our program attracts outstanding health professionals, such as clinical/postdoctoral fellows, junior faculty, veterinarians, advanced practice nurses, allied health clinicians, and other trainees (MD, MD/PhD, and basic science PhD students) with the knowledge, skills, and experience to successfully launch clinical and/or translational research-intensive careers.
-The program is designed to be completed in two years.
-However, you may choose to complete your coursework over a longer period of time.
+The Master of Science in Clinical Research (MSCR) program is comprised of a two-year curriculum that provides an exceptional and dynamic educational experience.
+Our program attracts outstanding health professionals, such as clinical/postdoctoral fellows, junior faculty, veterinarians, advanced practice nurses, allied health clinicians, and other trainees (MD, MD/PhD, and basic science PhD students), as well as recent college graduates with an interest in joining the health professions or healthcare industry more broadly.
+The program is designed to be completed in two years; however, you may choose to complete your coursework over a longer period of time.

 The MSCR has two main components:

 - Graduate courses including biostatistics, research design, data analysis, and grant writing